jon7sky/TinyCLI/README.md

 ## Is There Example Code?

 Yes!

+### On A Computer

 An example can be run right on your computer.
 You need to have a C compiler installed, like GCC.
 The code is in `demo/restaurant`.
 Just CD to that directory in a shell and type `make` to build the program.
 The excutable is in the file `tcli.exe`.
 The program is a restaurant simulator.
 Type `help` for the list of valid commands.
 Entering `quit` gets you out of the program.

+### STM32 Nucleo Board

 If you're looking for some example code that can actually be run in an embedded environment (which is what TinyCLI is designed for), you can find some in `demo/NUCLEO-L552ZE-Q`.
 It runs on an ST NUCLEO L552ZE develoment board.
 You can import this project into